jstetich/DEP_Nutrients_sum/Analysis/DEP_Nutrients_Core_Sites_Analysis.md

 <img src="DEP_Nutrients_Core_Sites_Analysis_files/figure-gfm/chl_nutrients_pairs-1.png" style="display: block; margin: auto;" />

-Interestingly, The strongest correlation between chlorophyll and nutrients is with TP, not TN….
+Interestingly, The only positive correlation between chlorophyll and nutrients is with TP, not TN.
+The relationship with TN, in fact, is negative, and even more strongly so with DIN.
 Phaeophytin is correlated with Total N and organic N as well.
-Total suspended solids is correlated with most metrics, suggesting it is functioning here as a surrogate for plankton abundance, which will be correlated with everything.